iPlumb3r/EcosystemMapping/0_UseCases/ReadMe.md

 Use Case
 ==
-This is the place for describing common use case when tryind to map a given Ecosystem
+This is the place for describing common use cases when trying to map a given Ecosystem

 To Be Completed...